-Figure 12. $|C_k|$ as a function of $\Delta T_A / T$ Experimental confirmation A comparison test was conducted to measure radiated sound pressure at 1.5m away from the mupod.
-The first measurement was for the noise from the craft with normal stator where stator blades are parallel to the rotor blades.
-In the second measurement, the normal stator was replaced by an angled stator with a blade angle of 15 degrees from the rotor blades.
+A comparison experiment was conducted to measure radiated sound pressure at 1.5m away from the Mupod.
+The first measurement was for the noise from the Mupod with the normal configuration where the stator blades are parallel to the rotor blades.
+In the second measurement, the normal stator was replaced by a stator with a blade angle of 15 degrees from the rotor blades.
 The test was conducted at three different motor speeds.

 The sound pressure spectra for these two measurements and for motor speed at 1500rpm are shown in Figure 13.
-Comparing the results demonstrates that the angled stator significantly reduces the blade passing noise.
+The results demonstrate that the angled stator significantly reduces the blade passing noise.

 The Mupod used for the test has a rotor diameter of a = 206mm, $N_R = 24$, L = 84.8mm and $\Omega = 25Hz$.
-This results in a value for T of 0.0017s.
-The inherent blade passing duration $\Delta T = 0.0008s$.
-The estimated increase of blade passing duration due to the 15 degree angled stator blade is $L \tan \vartheta$ $\frac{L \tan \vartheta}{2\pi a \Omega} = 0.0007s$.
-As a result, $\Delta T_A / T \approx 0.88$ which indicates that the angled stator almost doubled the blade passing duration and this was accompanied by a significant smoothing of the time history of the blade passing force.
+This configuration results in T of 0.0017s.
+The inherent blade passing duration when rotor and stator blades are parallel is $\Delta T = 0.0006s$.
+The estimated increase of blade passing duration due to the 15 degree angled stator blade is $\frac{L \sin \vartheta}{2\pi a \Omega} = 0.0007s$.
+As a result, $\Delta T_A / T = 0.76$, This indicates that the angled stator blades almost doubled the blade passing duration and made $\Delta T_A / T$ approach the unity limit.

 Figure 13.
 Comparison of sound pressure spectra of Entecho VTOL aircraft (Mupod) at 1500 rpm.
-Dotted curve: Mupod with normal stator blades; solid curve mupod with angled stator blades.
-Further confirmation of the effectiveness of the blade passing noise reduction using angled stator blades is shown in Figure 14, where overall dBA level of the mupod with normal stator and with angled stator are compared at three different rotor speeds.
-Up to 10 dB noise reduction is observed at all the rotor speeds.
+Dotted curve: Mupod with normal stator blades; solid curve: Mupod with angled stator blades.

+Further confirmation of the effectiveness of the blade passing noise reduction using angled stator blades is shown in Figure 14, where overall dBA level of the Mupod with normal stator and with angled stator are compared at three different rotor speeds.
+Up to 10 dB noise reduction is observed for all the rotor speeds.